vicw0ng-hk/fake-real-news/README.md

 organization and/or any entity, partially or entirely, directly or indirectly, funded and/or controlled by a political organization in any jurisdiction.
-4. In case of any discrepency with any other license, terms or conditions associated with this web app and/or its repository, this agreement shall prevail.
+4. In case of any discrepency with any other licenses, terms or conditions associated with this web app and/or its repository, this agreement shall prevail.
 ```